People have always carried all sorts of things in their hatbands for decoration, but the matchstick was more of a convenience thing for smokers.

 I have never claimed to have invented the hat matchstick and I will definitely never go as far as to trademark it.
 But I will continue to do it until my collection of around 4000 matchboxes are all empty.

 Peter Robert Hornskov

-Use a tape measure to measure your head at the widest point, which in most cases is about a fingers width above the ears.
+If you don’t want to wait for our sizing kit you can also use a regular tape measure to measure your head at the widest point, which in most cases is about a fingers width above the ears.

 What you get in cm is essentially your hat size.
 So if you measured your head to be 58 cm, your hat size is 58.
 If you are in between two sizes we would recommend choosing the smaller of the two, as the hat will then expand a bit to take the shape of your head.